Skip to main content

 Children:

-1. Torquhil Ian Campbell, Earl of Campbell, later Marquess of Lorne, later 13th Duke of Argyll (S), 6th Duke of Arygll (UK) (see link below)
+1. Torquhil Ian Campbell, Earl of Campbell, later Marquess of Lorne, later13th Duke of Argyll (S), 6th Duke of Arygll (UK) (see link below)

 1. Lady Louise Iona Campbell (b.
 26 Oct 1972), married: 18 Apr 1998 Anthony Merrik Burrell (b.
 10 Jan 1969), 2nd son of Mark William Burrell, of Bakers House, Bakers Lane, Shipley, Horsham, co.
 Sussex (by his wife Margot Rosemary Pearce Munro, former wife of Mackenzie Munro and 2nd dau. of Westray Pearce, of Killara, New South Wales, Australia), 2nd son of Lt.Col Sir Walter Raymond Burrell, 8th Bt.
 CBE DL, by his wife Hon Anne Judith Denman OBE, only dau. of Thomas Denman, 3rd Baron Denman of Dovedale and Hon.
 Gertrude Mary Pearson.